zoes-full-stack/portfolio/projectlist/2019-31-05-QuickRental.md

 | | [__Download__][kit] <br/>-- or --<br/> [__Deploy to Netlify__][nfy] | [__Buy PRO__][buy]{:.gumroad-button data-gumroad-single-product="true"} |
 {:.stretch-table.dl-table}

-## Ready for the Big Screen

-The theme on which Hydejack is based was designed for a different era of the web.
-Hydejack has inherited many of its limitations, but over time I've made adjustments, such as centering the content column for better reading ergonomics.

-With version 9, Hydejack takes full advantage of large displays.
-Whether it's design indulgences such as oversized headlines, or quality of life improvements such as a floating table of contents, Hydejack now finds use for all that extra screen real estate[^1].

-## What's in the Cards?

-Hydejack 9 now lets you use content cards for both projects and posts.
-The cards have been redesigned with a new hover style and drop shadows and they retain their unique transition-to-next-page animations, which now also work on the `blog` layout.
-The new `grid` layout lets you do that.

-Good images are key to making the most out of content cards.
-For that reason, a [chapter on images](../../docs/basics.md#adding-images) has been added to the documentation.

-## Built-In Search

-Hydejack now has Built-In Search.
-It even works offline.
-I've been prototyping many approaches and eventually settled on a fully client-side, off-the-main thread solution that perfectly fits the use case of personal sites and shows surprisingly good results[^2].

-The new search UI is custom made for Hydejack and shows beautiful previews of your posts and pages, right on top of your regular content.

-Together with the Auto-Hiding Navbar, your entire content library is now only a couple of keystrokes away.

-## Auto-Hiding Navbar

-A navbar that's there when you need it, and disappears when you don't.
-Simple as that.

-## Sticky Table of Contents

-Already a staple on so many sites on the web, this pattern is now also available in Hydejack.
-What's unique about it is that it simply picks up the table of contents already created by kramdown's `{:toc}` tag and transparently upgrades it to a fully dynamic version.

 ## …and much more

 Other noteworthy changes include: